Skeletrox/skeletrox.github.io/content/personal_blog/anxiety.md

 As I write this, something dawns on me - each of these behavior classes tries to answer a question in my head.

+I realized that these behaviors gave me a sense of comfort - something that I would desperately need during those times of uncertainty.
+Of course, the comfort would then bite me later, but that explains the titillating temptations of our anxious behavior.
+And hey, if the problem eventually sorts itself out, why would we want to change?
+But anyway, I realized that these problem behaviors were the ones below.

 ### Running, working out, or doing something productive

 This is an answer for the question: _Am I good enough to solve this problem?_ I find